-Flip books have been around since the late 1800s and are now recognised as one of the earliest forms of what is today referred to as interactive media.
-In a similar way to doodle art, creating flip books is still a popular form of expression among artists, with many beautiful and inspiring designs being created on a daily basis.
-Here are 18 top examples; which is your favourite?
+Flip books have been enjoyed since the late 1800s, and flip book animation is now recognised as one of the first forms of interactive media.
+Creating flip books is still popular among artists, with beautiful and inspirational designs still being made every day.

 It was a glorious moment when Leonardo DiCaprio finally won an Oscar for Best Actor for his performance in The Revenant.
-And you can relive the heartwarming experience over and over again, thanks to this brilliant offering from flip book animator, The Flippist.
+And you can relive the heartwarming experience over and over again, thanks to this brilliant (and surprising!) offering from flip book animator, The Flippist (opens in new tab).

 What better way to demonstrate your pen skills than creating a flip book celebrating the best goals of the 2014 World Cup.
 That's exactly what Stabilo has done here, and the result is a great mix of ball control and animation skills.